death-a/react-redux/README.md

 5. Once the packages are installed, run `npm start`

-    `npm start`

-Runs the app in the development mode.\
+    this will the app in the development mode.\
     Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
-You may also see any lint errors in the console.

-### Testing Instructions
+## Testing Instructions

 `npm run test`